 The big question for MoneyGram is will the decline in revenue continue.
 Their guidance for the year would suggest no, but the trends from the previous five quarters suggest it may.
 The shareholders response was to take 21% off their share price since the earnings were announced.

-Also on MoneyGram’s plate is refinancing their c$900m debt.
-They’ve started with a new $245m loan but at 13% interest and warrants of 8% of their equity, this is not cheap money (and there are more conditions if you care to read them).
+Also on MoneyGram’s plate is refinancing its c$900m debt.
+The company has started with a new $245m loan but at 13% interest and warrants of 8% of their equity, this is not cheap money (and there are more conditions if you care to read them).

 How does MoneyGram compare to the other big publicly listed groups?

 MoneyGram’s decline due to the restructuring in its business was expected however, and there are positives within its digital business.
 Another question is how long can Western Union sustain below par growth rates in the sector?
 Its competitors (growing faster) are obviously catching up.